citysecs/CitySec/README.md

 # What

 > CitySec is an unaffiliated collection of informal meetups for like-minded security professionals.
-CitySec groups meet to discuss topics of interest in a non-work, non-vendor setting; preferably while drinking.
+CitySec groups meet to discuss topics of interest in a non-work, non-vendor setting.
 - https://www.reddit.com/r/netsec/wiki/meetups/citysec

 # Citysec groups